laisjmvet/catCare/README.md

-# Cat Health Diagnostic App
+# Cat Care App

-Welcome to the Cat Health Diagnostic App!
+Welcome to the Cat Care App!
 This application is a MVP designed to assist cat owners in identifying potential health issues in their feline companions.
 Please read this README for essential information on how to set up and use the app.

 ## Table of Contents